 To assess the winter survival of alfalfa plants, the number of stems can be counted in the quadrat when the plant reaches a minimum height of 8 cm.
 Depending on your observations, you can take the following action:

-- More than 55 rods per square foot : No reduction in yields anticipated.
+• More than 55 stems per square foot: No anticipated reduction in yields.

-- Between 40 and 55 stems per square foot : Yield may vary depending on the health of the root system.
-A healthy root system means minimal reduction in yield.
-However, if more than 30 % of the plants have a root health score greater than 4, expect a significant reduction in yields.
+• Between 40 and 55 stems per square foot: Yield can vary according to the health of the root system.
+A healthy root system means minimal yield reduction.
+However, if more than 30 % of plants have a root health score above 4, expect a significant reduction in yield.

-- Less than 40 stems per square foot : It is time to consider the renewal of the prairie.
+• Less than 40 stems per square foot : It's time to start thinking about prairie renewal.

 Evaluation of the Number of Plants